IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-PatientFolder.rst

   originally acquired the data used to create this series, series date and time, series description, name of the physician(s) administering the series.

-In FW4SPL, the class ``Series`` is the main structure and contains pointers to Patient, Study and Equipment structure.
+In Sight, the class ``Series`` is the main structure and contains pointers to Patient, Study and Equipment structure.
 The class ``SeriesDB`` is a container holding several instances of the ``Series`` class.